carloscuesta/carloscuesta.me/src/posts/using-generators-to-improve-developer-productivity.md

   {
     type: 'input',
     name: 'name',
-    message: 'Write the name of your component'
+    message: 'Write the name of your component',
-  }
+  },
 ]
 ```